-The instrument software is defined as all host, target, embedded controller software (including detector controller code) and data reduction software for the instrument including the code for servo controls including DSP code, PMAC code or other motion control code and the like.
+The instrument software is defined as all host, target, embedded controller software (including detector controller code) and data reduction software for the instrument including the code for servo controls such as DSP code, PMAC code or other motion control code and the like.
 The following software data files and documentation should be provided:

-- 1. Source code for all instrument software on CD/DVD. - 2.
-Executables for all instrument software on CD/DVD.
+1. Source code for all instrument software on CD/DVD.

-- 3. One copy of any and all software libraries required to build the instrument software executables on CD/DVD. - 4.
+- 2. Executables for all instrument software on CD/DVD. - 3.
+One copy of any and all software libraries required to build the instrument software executables on CD/DVD. - 4.
 A list of any and all code compilers required to build the instrument software. - 5.
 All makefiles required for building the instrument software on CD/DVD. - 6.
 All configuration files and all data files read by the instrument software executables at start-up time on CD/DVD. - 7.
 Any scripts required to run the instrument or the data reduction package on CD/DVD. - 8.
 Any aliases, environment variable definitions, etc. required to correctly set up the environment to build or run the instrument software on CD/DVD. - 9.
-Any models developed for simulation of the instrument including optical designs and control loop simulations should be supplied.
+For any models developed for simulation of the instrument including optical designs and control loops the model code and data shall be supplied.
 The preferred software for optical design is Zemax.
-The preferred software for simulations is Matlab or IDL. - 10.
-Full design documentation for all control loops including block-diagrams, transfer-function models of the system, performance criteria and analyses to show how these requirements are met.
+The preferred software for control loop simulations and models is Matlab or IDL. - 10.
+For all software control loops full design documentation must be provided including blockdiagrams, transfer-function models of the system, performance criteria and analyses to show how the control loop design satisfies the requirements.
 Models and simulations of the control loops should also be provided. - 11.
 Documentation for the instrument software, consisting of: - a.
 Users Manual: a detailed tutorial describing how to use this version of the software. - b.
 List of Source Code: A hierarchical list of all directories, source files, include files, libraries, etc that can be used as a checklist for new releases. - c.
 Functional Descriptions: a description of each routine or module describing its function. - d.
 Startup/Shutdown procedures: descriptions of the steps necessary to cold start the system and the steps necessary to safely shut down a running system.
-This document should include descriptions of any configuration files required at start-up time. - e.
-Installation Manual: a detailed description of the steps necessary to rebuild and install the system from sources.
+This document should include descriptions of any configuration files required at start-up time.

-- f.
+- e.
+Installation Manual: a detailed description of the steps necessary to rebuild and install the system from sources. - f.
 Troubleshooting Guide: A description of the techniques for tracking down failures, checking system health, killing and re-starting portions of the system without a full reboot. - g.
 Software Test Procedures: a detailed description of how to run the software acceptance tests. - h.
 Programmer's Manual: This document shall include a description of the theory of operations; data and control flow and how standard functionality can be extended (e.g. add a new command to the API).